Canada's Nutrien to temporarily shut its largest potash mine due to rail strike

 Nov 25 (Reuters) - Canada's Nutrien Ltd NTR.TO, the world's biggest fertilizer company by capacity, said on Monday it would temporarily shut its largest potash mine due to a railway strike.

-The strike by some 3,200 unionized employees at Canadian National Railway Co CNR.TOwas in its seventh day, leaving 35 vessels waiting on Canada's West Coast.
+The strike by some 3,200 unionized employees at Canadian National Railway Co CNR.TO entered its seventh day, leaving more than 30 vessels waiting on Canada's West Coast.

-Nutrien said in a statement it would shut its Rocanville, Saskatchewan mine for two weeks starting Dec.
-2. The mine is capable of producing 5.4 million tonnes this year.
+Nutrien said in a statement that it would shut its Rocanville, Saskatchewan mine for two weeks starting Dec.
+2.

 Separately, Canpotex spokeswoman Natashia Stinka said the company was concerned about any disruption to its shipments as it relies heavily on CN Rail.